 I’m curious about the personal side of your work.
 Is there a patient story that’s stuck with you emotionally — something that shifted how you view your work?

 But with HS, what’s different is you get these tunnels — they’re called fistulas — where you’ll get an area that has sort of a purulence or a discharge from it, but you’ll push it and then it’ll come out another area, kind of like gophers that dig holes under the grass.
 It’s very embarrassing.
-Can you imagine if you were oozing out of like little tunnels under the skin, but then you got a shirt on and you’re getting it wet.
+Can you imagine if your skin was oozing out of these little tunnels, and you’ve got a shirt on and you’re getting it wet?
 It’s very distressing.

 What’s next for you — anything you’re excited about in the world of dermatology or beyond?